Meenah001/FIFA-21-Data-Cleaning-and-Analysis/README.md

 # FIFA-21-Data-Cleaning-and-Analysis

-The project is all about data cleaning, which is the crucial step in analysis.
+The project is all about cleaning and analysing the datasst to get some meaningful insight from it.

 ![Screenshot 2023-05-01 142703](https://user-images.githubusercontent.com/97677904/235506580-a987b861-9c8f-4ce4-b80c-025e80d1fa6a.jpg)